OuYaMing/OuYaMing.github.io/_pages/about.md

         <a href="" target="_blank">
           <papertitle>Webots Simulation: Supermarket Automatic Sorting Robot</papertitle>
         </a >
-        <p> Identify and place specific items in the corresponding supermarket shelves.</p >
+        <p> This is the working scenario of a supermarket sorting mobile robot built in the Webots simulation environment.
+The robot can identify specific items and place them on the corresponding supermarket shelves.</p >
         <p>
           <strong>Tags</strong>
           <span style="background-color: #f0f0f0; padding: 3px 8px; border-radius: 5px; margin-right: 5px;">PathPlanning</span>